 Unit Titles Act 2010

-The Unit Titles Act 2010 covers buildings where multiple owners hold a type of property ownership known as a unit title.
+The Unit Titles Act 2010 applies to buildings where multiple owners hold a type of property ownership known as a unit title.
+On this page you will find information about what the Unit Titles Act is and who it covers, as well as the upcoming changes.

 About The Unit Titles Act